-Barbuda hospital keys to be handed to Council - Antigua Observer Newspaper
+Barbuda hospital keys to be handed to council - Antigua Observer Newspaper

 The rehabilitation work finally began in November 2018, and following a few setbacks – including the Covid-19 pandemic – the hospital will now be back in the hands of the Barbudan people.

-Barbuda’s MP Trevor Walker confirmed the development on Thursday, while speaking on Observer AM.
+Barbuda’s MP Trevor Walker confirmed the development on Thursday, while speaking on the Observer AM radio show.

+“Well the UNDP has informed us that Friday (yesterday) should have been the handing over ceremony for the hospital to the Barbuda Council but because of the weather and so on it has been postponed until next Friday, the 7th,” he said.

+“I was in touch with the UNDP rep and she has assured us that she is working with the Barbuda Council as she has been doing to make sure that things are sent over and received and any assistance really in terms of technical support to install some of these equipment will be given,” said Walker.

+UK-based charity Jacob’s Well Appeal donated medical supplies and equipment worth $1 million to Mount St John’s Medical Centre in Antigua, and the Hanna Thomas Hospital in Barbuda.
+Ten hospital beds were also donated by St George’s Hospital in London.

+The items were sourced after representatives from the High Commission held consultations with the National Office for Disaster Services (NODS) and members of the medical team in Barbuda.

-Despite ongoing tension over critical supplies donated to the hospital, Walker voiced his gratitude to all the donors for their support so far.
+Despite ongoing tension over critical supplies donated to the hospital, Walker voiced his gratitude to all the donors for their support so far and is looking forward to future interactions to assist the development of Barbuda.

 The hospital is one of the final remaining public facilities to have been retrofitted post-Irma, following the re-opening of the Holy Trinity Primary School last September, along with the sports complex and the Ernest Beazer Lewis Daycare Centre also in 2019.